teaglewh/human_fMRI_recruiting/README.md

 TODO: test the code and figure out this list.

 # Outstanding TODOs to complete The Full Vision
+Formatting notes:
+ - **Bold text** indicates a button on the ribbon that you create, which you click on to complete the step.
+ - [Brackets] indicate something that the other person does, like send you an email: the ball is in their court.
+You don't have to do anything until their action prompts your next step.
+ - {Curly brackets} indicate something that you do, such as making appointments in Robert's schedule.
+Alas, these are tasks which cannot be automated (as far as I know).
+ - *Italics* indicate a macro which causes an action to happen automatically.
+This will run in the background once prompted and will complete the step without your direct or conscious involvement.
+Hooray for technology!

 - [X] **After initial email: button**
   - [X] Respond with “thanks for interest pls call any time on Tuesday for eligibility screening”
   - [X] Add new email info to sheet
   - [X] Move email to folder for initial emails of interest
   - Note: Doesn’t send automatically for now in case the email is being forwarded from Marianne
 - [X] **After successful eligibility call: button on initial email**
   - [X] Email draws from available screening sheet and lists the next 10
   - [X] Sends formatted email asking for ATV info and preferred screening times
   - [X] Moves initial email to folder for completed phone screening ppl
 - [X] [initial email]
 - [X] {call on Tuesday}
 - [X] [ATV info email]
 - [X] *Note: include button for paid in excel sheet for later button*
 - [ ] **After ATV table email received: button**
   - [X] Adds ATV and appt info to new spreadsheet
   - [ ] Moves ATV email to folder with like emails (regardless of appt success)
-        - [ ] Confirmation email (“you will get another email in the next few days with more details, but your appt is for this day”, CC me
+  - [ ] Checks free appts list to confirm that preferred date/time is there.
   - [ ] If selected date/time is already taken, email back with updated available times and CC me
   - [ ] If selected date/time is not already taken, delete it from the excel spreadsheet and proceed:
-        - [ ] Checks free appts list to confirm that preferred date/time is there.
+  - [ ] Confirmation email (“you will get another email in the next few days with more details, but your appt is for this day”, CC me
   - Note: Later: make ATV table include top 3 choices and algorithm to the highest available slot
 - [ ] *After I input MRN #: automatic*
   - [ ] If “already ATV” not checked when MRN is entered, open but don’t send template email for attaching the long instructions
   - [ ] If “already ATV” checked when MRN is entered, auto send simple instructions
   - [ ] Email Stacy and Allison with name date time mrn #, do this encrypted
 - [ ] {create or confirm ATV profile, retrieve MRN # and input it into excel as well as check whether there was already an ATV account}
 - [ ] {create appt in Roberts schedule}
 - [ ] {pay participant or don’t}
 - [ ] *Wednesday 1pm: automatic email*
   - [ ] Encrypted says to pay participants with participant names.
 Email is to me only
 - [ ] **After pay participant: button 1**
   - [ ] Deletes email
   - [ ] Checks “paid” button in excel
 - [ ] **After don’t pay participant: button 2**
   - [ ] Deletes email
   - [ ] Make participant row highlighted red for no show in excel
 - [ ] {possibly get and attach long instructions in email to participant}
 - [ ] *Auto email*
   - [ ] Auto 1 week and 1  day before appt (based on excel sheet), send reminder emails to participant
 - [X] *Auto: if send email w/ subject, send available appts*